robweber/trash-panda/README.md

 ### API

-For integration with other systems the API can be used to pull in a JSON listing of all hosts and their statuses.
-This is available at: `http://server_ip:5000/api/status`.
+For integration with other systems the API can be used.
 To decode the status return codes use the following:

 * 0 - OK, everything normal
 * 1 - Warning, potential problem
 * 2 - Critical, definitely a problem

 The status codes are determined by the settings for the device and the output of the various check utilities.
 See the `check_scripts/` folder for individual scripts that are run.

+__/api/status__ - detailed listing of the status of each host

 ```
 [